 For something this complex used in modern times, it would simply prove as inefficient in time.
 A more automated system would prove to be more efficient, as an automated system can simply perform more accurate and faster than humans.
 Therefore, scientists have started using and developing automated systems to perform these tasks.
 Distributed systems across multiple areas are also an efficient way to gather information like measurement data from more than just one region.
 This is also helpful to understand a wider view on capturing the definition of attractiveness and beauty on a global scale.

-Amit Kagian, including his research team, have achieved this back in 2008, they have successfully achieved to create a machine learning based model that measures physical attractiveness.
+Kagian et al. (2008) [11], successfully achieved to create a machine learning based model that measures physical attractiveness.
 This model focuses on identifying patterns across facial images and reveals it via a dataset.
 This Dataset revealed and marked all points on the image.
 These markings would reveal anything on the face, both negative and positive.
+The data from the images would then be taken and compared to a different data set.
+The second data set would have the images and scores of people that are considered attractive stored.
+This dataset would also store the average value of an image stored, this will be the value used for comparison against the first dataset.
 The result proofed that this model was almost exactly like a mean human rating of an individual’s face.
 It identified the negative and positive features of a face and according to these features, it provided a final measurement score of the face.

 Every person on this world has a different face, even twins, while their faces are similar, they do have minor differences that cannot be seen properly the first time we see the person.
-A system based on machine learning, something what Amit Kagian and his team have done, seems to offer the right solution to this subject.
+A system based on machine learning, something what Amit Kagian et al. (2008) [11] and his team have done, seems to offer the right solution to this subject.
 However, it is not the only solution researchers, developers and scientists have attempted.
 There were other solutions that offered an alternative to a fully machine learning based system.
 For example, a group of developers from Akiira Media Systems have developed an artificial intelligence based system that simply takes in raw images of female subjects and offers a human like measurement of given data.
 Their approach was to simply analyse the image from pixel to pixel and use artificial intelligence to gather information and try to recognize parts of the face.
 The measurement was scaled to what other subjects have voted to be attractive.

-While this offers an alternative to a machine learning based systems, this system has its flaws.
+While this seems to be a sophisticated system, this system still has its flaws.
 One of the main issues this system has, was that the images were limited on what was acceptable or not.
 Images needed to follow a certain restriction given by the developers for the system to work.
 Another major issue also was that the system would eventually become outdated.
 Humanity changes over time, so do our tastes and other parts of our life.
 The system may proof to be effective in 2010, but may provide inaccurate results in 2018.
-Therefore, most people working on computational measurement of facial attractiveness choose to develop a system based on machine learning rather than direct set measurement based on artificial intelligence.
+Therefore, most people working on computational measurement of facial attractiveness choose to develop a system based on machine learning, due to the simple fact that other types of systems need constant adjusting, while machine learning based system constantly learn and improve over time with data added.